The Dimensions

 • Transitions and Managing Change

-Change is a part of our everyday life, big or small.
-Some young people may struggle to cope with change, also referred to as transitions, including moving from primary to secondary school, change in classrooms and/or staff, moving from childhood to adulthood or moving house amongst others.
+Change also referred to as transitions is a part of our everyday life, big or small, including moving from primary to secondary school, change in classrooms and/or staff, moving from childhood to adulthood or moving house amongst others.

 During this period, support from education settings and parent/carers can help support the young person better prepare for and manage this change or the transition.